 8:00-9:10 – Dr. Sandy Marshall-forced migration and humanitarianism

-2:20-3:30 – Dr. Carmen Monico and Haley Cole-A Critical Sociological Analysis of “Push-Pull” Factors Influencing Human Trafficking: Towards an Integrated, Multidimensional Conceptual Model to Inform Interventions
+2:20-3:30 – Dr. Carmen Monico, Haley Cole, and Rachel Faller-A Critical Sociological Analysis of “Push-Pull” Factors Influencing Human Trafficking: Towards an Integrated, Multidimensional Conceptual Model to Inform Interventions

 Forum #4: The impact of globalization in an increasingly connected, technological, and rapidly changing world